Elk: Introductions and reintroductions

-Estimated number of elk per U.S. state
+U.S. states by estimated elk population

 Cultural references

 Elk have played an important role in the cultural history of a number of peoples.
 Neolithic petroglyphs from Asia depict antler-less female elk, which have been interpreted as symbolizing life and sustenance.
 They were also frequently overlaid with boats and associated with rivers, suggesting they also represented paths to the underworld.
 Petroglyphs of elk were carved into cliffs by the Ancestral Puebloans of the southwestern U.S. hundreds of years ago.
 The elk was of particular importance to the Lakota and played a spiritual role in their society.
 The male elk was admired for its ability to attract mates, and Lakota men will play a courting flute imitating a bugling elk to attract women.
 Men used elks' antlers as love charms and wore clothes decorated with elk images.

-The Rocky Mountain elk is the official state animal for Utah.
+The Rocky Mountain elk is the official state animal of Utah.
 An image of an elk and a moose appear on the state seal and flag of Michigan.
 The Benevolent and Protective Order of Elks (B.P.O.E.) chose the elk as its namesake because a number of its attributes seemed appropriate for cultivation by members of the fraternity.
-Jewel encrusted, gold mounted elk teeth are prized possession of many members of the B.P.O.E.
+Jewel-encrusted, gold-mounted elk teeth are prized possessions of many members of the B.P.O.E.